cmadding/MSDS6306/Unit 9/CMadding_Livesession9assignment.md

 ## IBU         0.0003409763 0.0004406368
 ```

-Looking at beers form both states with no IBU it is predicted that is will have an ABV of 0.0456.
+**Looking at beers form both states with no IBU it is predicted that is will have an ABV of 0.0456.
 A 95% confidence interval is (0.043 and 0.051).This has little practical meaning which is to be expected since it is extrapolation.
-We are 95% confident that, in the beers from Colorado, when the IBU is increased by 1 unit the mean ABV increases between 0.0003 and 0.0004.
+We are 95% confident that, in the beers from Colorado, when the IBU is increased by 1 unit the mean ABV increases between 0.0003 and 0.0004.**

-Given this information, there evidence that he relationship between ABV and IBU is same for Texas and Colorado beers.
+**Given this information, there is evidence that the relationship between ABV and IBU is same for Texas and Colorado beers.**

 ##E. Compare two competing models: External Cross Validation